 First things first, you should consider whether delta 9 is the right compound for you.
 Do your research on the full extent of its properties and effects.

-When you do begin to consume delta 9, it's always best to start low and slow and work your way up to the perfect high for you.
+When you do begin to consume delta 9, it's always best to start with a low dose and build it up to what feels comfortable for you.
 Remember, you can always take more delta 9, but once you cross the threshold between a good trip and overdoing it, there's no going back!

 Always follow packaging guidelines and don't exceed the maximum recommended dosage.